 Skip to Content

-Review of the Raunchy “Atomic Saloon” at Venetian Las Vegas
+Review of the Raunchy “Atomic Saloon” in Las Vegas

 Key Points:

-• Atomic Saloon serves up a collection of variety acts while following a humorous wild-west storyline.
+• Atomic Saloon showcases a collection of variety acts while following a humorous wild-west storyline.

-• I found the intimate theater, impressive variety acts, and interactive cast to make this a worthwhile show experience.
+• I found the theater, impressive variety acts, and interactive cast made this a worthwhile experience.

-Atomic Saloon is a Wild West-themed variety show that calls The Venetian Las Vegas home and is a product of the folks at Spiegelworld, who also produces the wildly popular Absinthe at Caesars Palace.
+Atomic Saloon is a Wild West-themed variety show that calls The Venetian’s Grand Canal Shoppes home and is a product of Spiegelworld, the folks behind the popular Absinthe at Caesars Palace.

-The show itself follows the exploits of Madame Boozy Skunkton and her eclectic crew which included clergy, nuns, a cowboy, young lovers, a couple of drunks, and more.
+The show follows the exploits of Madame Boozy Skunkton and her eclectic crew, which includes clergy, nuns, a cowboy, young lovers, a couple of drunks, and more.

 An advert sign for Atomic Saloon in Las Vegas.